Pickup Truck Sales Indicate Economy Is On The Mend

 NPR's Sonari Glinton looks at what small truck sales mean for the overall economy.

-Mr. SAM BUTLER (Sales Consultant, Koons of Manassas): I'm Sam Butler, and I work at Koons of Manassas.
+SAM BUTLER: I'm Sam Butler, and I work at Koons of Manassas.
 And my title is sales consultant.

 GLINTON: Make no mistake, Sam Butler is a salesman.
 And with his silver hair and gracious smile, he could sell the devil an oven, but he specializes in GM trucks.

 BUTLER: All of them look nice.
 I mean you can take and dress a truck up to where you'd wonder if it is a truck.
 You know, you put big wheels on it.
 You can put running boards on it.
 You could put a chrome package on it.

 GLINTON: That adds to your bottom line right?

 BUTLER: Oh yeah, all that adds to your bottom line.
 Yeah, it's not free.
 Yeah, but that's where a fella decides, do I need that or do I not need it?
 You know.